 For my good health, that enables me to still ride a bike and enjoy it probably more than I have ever done.

 The reason?
 There is no pressure.
 I do not have to train for anything, just stay at a level of fitness that I can ride in a manner that gives me pleasure.
 I have nothing to prove, to myself or anyone else.

 For my creative abilities that have got me this far in life and continue to give me the feeling that my best work is yet to come.

 The driving force behind any creative person or artist is a desire to affect the lives of others in a positive way; without it, there would be no artists.
 No actors and movies, no songwriters and music, no authors and books to read.

 To explain; a person works at a minimum wage job, or maybe even two minimum wage jobs, and still lives on the poverty line.
-In addition to being poor, their lives are not happy because although the work they do is an essential part of our society, no one thanks them or gives them validation.
+In addition to being poor, their lives are not always happy because although the work they do is an essential part of our society, no one thanks them or gives them validation.

-Another person like me for example decided to build bicycle frames, and for many years I worked long hours for maybe less than minimum wage, but the difference was there were a few people willing to pay money for my frames and were extremely happy with what they bought.
+Another person, like me for example, decided to build bicycle frames, and for many years I worked long hours for maybe less than minimum wage, but the difference was there were a few people willing to pay money for my frames and were extremely happy with what they bought.
 I had affected their lives in a positive way, and my work was validated.

 Eventually I had enough customers that I could make a decent living.
 Some artists become celebrities and make a lot of money, but that is not the driving force.
 The money is only a validation of that persons work.

-Although I will never make another penny from a bike I sold in the 1980s or one someone else sells on eBay; I still have the extreme satisfaction that my creation is still affecting someone’s life in a positive way.
+Although I will never make another penny from any bike I sold in the 1980s or one someone else sells on eBay; I still have the extreme satisfaction that my creation is still affecting someone’s life in a positive way.